Floriani Red Flint Corn

 (Zea mays) 97 days

-Floriani Red Flint corn is a rare, open-pollinated Italian landrace variety typically grown and ground into meal that is fabulous as polenta.
+Floriani Red Flint corn is a gorgeous, open-pollinated Italian landrace typically grown and ground into meal that is fabulous as polenta.
 'Floriani Red Flint Corn' was named by William Rubel after his Italian friends who grow it and generously shared their seeds.
-Known as spina rossa della Valsugana (red-spined (thorny) of Valsugana) in its native Alpine Italy, this gorgeous corn has been adaptively selected over the centuries by regional farmers.
+Known as spina rossa della Valsugana (red-spined (thorny) of Valsugana) in its native Alpine Italy, this spectacular corn has been adaptively selected over the centuries by regional farmers.
 It is the staple polenta corn in the Valsugana (Sugana) Valley which is an important valley in the province of Trentino.

 William Rubel's Floriani Red Flint: The Perfect Staple Crop makes a strong case as to why Floriani Red Flint belongs in our gardens.